darkavenger75/mk312lite/README.md

 ## Parts ordering information

 You will in addition require all pin-through-hole parts, see full BOM (eagle_cam_job_files/mk312lite_V2_full_BOM.csv).
 Most parts you can order from Mouser.
+Do not forget the buttom covers and knobs for the potentiometers.
 In addition, you will have to order
 - 2 pcs.
 PJ-301C XKB 1/8" phone connectors (e.g. eBay)
 - A 12V 2Ah LiFePo4 4-cell battery with BMS and connector matching the one you used on the board.
 I got mine from Eremit in Germany.
 You can use a 3-cell LiPo battery pack instead (there is a LDO voltage regulator on the 9V rail), but the R5/R6 voltage divider must be adjusted to avoid incorrect low battery warning/shutdown.